 Long-term care providers will need a TULIP login to submit incidents online.
 There are several required fields which must be completed before you can submit your provider incident report.
 Links to continue to the next page or to go back to the previous page will be provided.

 Narrative sections will have maximum character limits and the application will "timeout" after 30 minutes of inactivity if the application is open and the incident not successfully transmitted.

 A confirmation number will be provided when the incident has been successfully transmitted.
 This number should be referenced on your Provider Investigation Report Form (applicable to long-term care providers only.)

 Be sure to print a copy of the confirmation page for your records.

 NO additional contact from HHS intake staff will occur when you use the online application.
 HHS intake staff would only contact you if additional clarification or more details are needed regarding the incident to complete triage and prioritization of the intake.

-Providers may also report by speaking to a live agent during business hours (Monday-Friday 7 am-7 pm.)
+In addition, providers can self-report an initial incident submission via email at email@example.com or by speaking to a live agent during business hours (Monday-Friday 7 am-7 pm.)

 What information do I need to report an incident?